-In accordance with the guidance from the CDM Executive Board /33/, the proposed project is a newly built wind farm and the starting date of the project activity (28 July 2011) is after 2 August 2008.
-The notification letter for the proposed project was sent by the project participant to the Brazilian DNA and confirmed on 17 November 2011 /8/.
-In parallel to this the project participants sent the prior consideration of the CDM Form to UNFCCC, which was confirmed by UNFCCC by mail on 11 November 2011 /7/.
-DNV confirm this receipt in the UNFCCC website /64/.
+In accordance with the guidance from the CDM Executive Board /35/, the proposed project is a newly built wind farm and the starting date of the project activity (28 July 2011) is after 2 August 2008.
+Thus, the notification letter for the proposed project was sent by the project participant to the Brazilian DNA and confirmed on 17 November 2011 /8/.
+In parallel to this the project participants sent the prior consideration of the CDM Form to UNFCCC, which was confirmed by UNFCCC on 11 November 2011 /7/.
 Both confirmations are within six months of the project activity starting date i.e. 28 July 2011.
 CDM was therefore seriously considered in the decision to proceed with the project activity.

-The project participants started the global stakeholder consultation on 25 May 2011 /11/.
+The project participants started the global stakeholder consultation on 9 November 2011 /11/.
 To the consideration of DNV, this shows sufficient actions to secure CDM status in parallel with the physical implementation of the project.